 Pest description and crop damage C. abietis are large, dark aphids typically feeding on upper stems and tended by ants.
 May distort stems.
 C. occidentalis feed at the base of needles on 1 year and older foliage, often in the lower portion of the tree and may be quite damaging.

 C. abietis is easily spotted and often controlled by squishing colonies by hand or spot spraying.
 Minor outbreaks of both species may be kept in check with beneficial insect predators or spot treatments.

 - azadirachtin (AzaDirect and others)-Some formulations are OMRI-listed for organic use.

-- bifenthrin (Brigade, OnyxPro, Sniper and others)-Restricted use pesticide.
+- bifenthrin (OnyxPro, Sniper and others)-Restricted use pesticide.
 (Group 3)

-- chlorpyrifos (Lorsban Advanced, Warhawk and others)-Restricted use pesticide.
+- chlorpyrifos (Lorsban Advanced, Warhawk and others)-RESTRICTED USE IN OREGON.
 (Group 1)

 - Chromobacterium subtsugae (Grandevo)-OMRI-listed for organic use.

 - cyclaniliprole (Group 28) + flonicamid (Group 29)-Pradia

 - imidacloprid (Admire Pro, Prey 1.6 and others)-(Group 4)